Emergency medical personnel in the United Kingdom: Emergency care assistants (ECA) or emergency care support workers (ECSW)

 Emergency care assistants or emergency care support workers are trained to a basic level of ambulance practice.
-As a result, they typically work as assistants to a paramedic, technician or AAP and do not have clinical autonomy.
-Their role varies widely between services and as such, their clinical knowledge is typically from that of first aid up to the FutureQuals Level 3 Diploma in Ambulance Emergency and Urgent Care Support.
+As a result, they typically work as assistants to a paramedic, technician or AAP.
+Their role varies widely between services and as such, their clinical knowledge is typically from that of first aid up to the FutureQuals Level 3 Diploma in Ambulance Emergency and Urgent Care Support or, in the private sector, Qualsafe FREC4.

 To reduce costs, many ambulance organisations have tried to reduce the number of ambulance technicians, increasing the number of emergency care support worker or emergency care assistants.
-Some U.K. ambulances services have taken this one step further by hiring “emergency drivers” with no medical training.
+Some U.K. ambulances services have taken this one step further by hiring "emergency drivers" with no medical training.

 Ambulance Technicians

 Ambulance technicians, or emergency medical technicians (EMTs), form a large proportion of the workforce in emergency medical care, although the title lacks formal definition or protection.
 However, moves within the private sector is being made to start regulating and adding accountability to non-registered Healthcare Professionals in the Pre-Hospital Arena.
 Due to the lack of regulation and standardisation of the Technician Scope some private companies use First Aiders as Technicians which has given private companies a bad name which is potentially unwarranted.
 Generally, Ambulance Technicians can either work autonomously, making their own clinical decisions within their training and remit, or as assistants to a paramedic.

-Technicians within the ambulance services have historically completed the Institute of Healthcare Development (IHCD) ambulance aid award (awarded by Edexcel, part of Pearson) which was a course lasting around 12 weeks.
-A three-week emergency driving programme was available alongside the Ambulance Aid qualification.
+Technicians within the ambulance services have historically completed the Institute of Healthcare Development (IHCD) ambulance aid award (awarded by Edexcel, part of Pearson) which was a course lasting around six weeks in the classroom A three-week emergency driving programme was available alongside the Ambulance Aid qualification.
 This qualified the person as a trainee technician, and after a period (usually around a year) on the road, a plenary examination is taken to complete the training and become a qualified ambulance technician (QAT).
 Whilst now deprecated by the NHS services, the qualification is still available as a BTEC level 4, and can be trained by the ambulance services or a number of private training providers up until Pearson stopped running the courses in 2016.
 The IHCD emergency driving programme was certificated as a 'stand-alone' qualification.

 Alternative qualifications exist, especially in the private sector, although there is no set standard between qualifications.
 Other qualifications include the QualSafe Level 5 First Response Emergency and Urgent Care and the FutureQuals Level 4 Diploma for Associate Ambulance Practitioners (L4AAP).
 QualSafe also run the Associate Ambulance Practitioners course covering the same topics.